LesleyLai/blog/contents/blog/std-function/en.md

 There are various techniques to implement type erasure in C++, and it is not a topic I can fit into this post.
-But the high-level idea is that `std::function` needs some function pointer that can invoke the lambda and some storage space to store lambda captures.
+But the high-level idea is that `std::function` needs some function pointer that can invoke the invocable and some storage space to store lambda captures (or data members of a function object).
 The data need to be allocated on the heap since lambda expressions (or invocable classes) can have arbitrary sized capture.
 However, all major `std::function` implementations also perform *small buffer optimization* if your lambda is small enough to fit into a predefined capacity.
 In that case, all data can be allocated directly inside the `std::function` object itself, and no additional heap allocation is performed.